orimanabu/fetch_rh_docs/README.md

 You can also pass your Customer Portal account name with "-u USERNAME" command line option.

 Once you input your password, it is stored in Python Keyring fascility.
-That is, the password would be stored in *Gnome Keyring* on Linux Desktop or *Keychain Access.app* on Mac OS X.
+That is, the password would be stored in *Gnome Keyring* on Linux Desktop or *Keychain Service* on Mac OS X.

 ## Basic use case #2
 To download all PDF documents of a products, append URL of product page to the end of the command.